Leapfrogging vortex rings for the 3-dimensional incompressible Euler equations: Improvement of the approximation: Proof of Proposition

-Let us now explain the strategy to improve the inner error.
-This is done in ten successive steps.
-Each time we improve with a mechanism dictated by the form of the part of the error we aim at removing.
-Suppose the inner error $ E(y,t), $ with $y= \rho e^{i\theta}$, has a Fourier decomposition in the $\theta$-variable given by
+The inner error is improved using three different types of mechanisms.
+The choice of the mechanism is dictated by the form of the part of the error we aim at removing.